Christmas Island pipistrelle

-The Christmas Island pipistrelle (Pipistrellus murrayi) is an extinct species of vesper bat that was found only on Christmas Island, Australia.
-The last individual bat was seen in August 2009 with no further sightings despite intensive efforts to locate it.
+The Christmas Island pipistrelle (Alionoctula murrayi) is an extinct species of vesper bat that was found only on Christmas Island, Australia.
+The last individual bat was detected in August 2009 with no further sightings despite intensive efforts to locate it.

 Taxonomy and etymology

 It was described as a new species by British paleontologist Charles William Andrews, in a monograph published in 1900.
 Its species name "murrayi" was likely inspired by Sir John Murray, who helped pay for Andrews's expedition to the Christmas Island where he described it.

 It has sometimes been considered synonymous with Pipistrellus tenuis; however, revisions of the genus based on baculum identified Pipistrellus murrayi as a distinct species.
-This was supported by genetic work conducted for the Australian Government as part of its investigation into the decline of Christmas Island ecology and the pipistrelle in mid-2009; the results of this analysis indicate that the Christmas Island Pipistrelle was closely related to but distinct from other Asian pipistrelles.
+This was supported by genetic work conducted for the Australian government as part of its investigation into the decline of Christmas Island biodiversity and the pipistrelle in mid-2009; the results of this analysis indicate that the Christmas Island pipistrelle was closely related to but distinct from other Asian pipistrelles.